 This is a condition in which excessive prolactin hormone is secreted due to overstimulation of the pituitary gland.

 Hyperprolactinemia negatively affects estrogen hormone production and may cause infertility.

 Apart from pituitary gland disorder, some medications can also reduce estrogen due to their side effects burden.

 Fallopian tubes damage (tubal infertility)

 Therefore, sperm and eggs cannot meet for fertilization in the uterine wall.

-This additional tissue growth and surgical intervention for removal of this extra tissue may cause blockage of fallopian tubes and hampers fertilization by keeping away from an egg and sperm unite.
+This additional tissue growth and surgical intervention for removal of this extra tissue may cause blockage of fallopian tubes and hampers fertilization by keeping away from an egg and sperm unit.

-The uterine lining also gets damaged in endometriosis and disrupt fertilized egg implantation.
+The uterine lining also gets damaged in endometriosis and disrupts fertilized egg implantation.

 Uterine or cervical disorders